GauntletRunner2025/ugs-cli-mcp-package/README.md

 ### Step 2
 If the package imports successfully, use the dropdown under **Tools** to **"Configure MCP server"**.
 - If you have no MCP config file, this package will create one.
 - If one already exists, it will attempt to add to it.
+- We make a backup of the existing mcp config, before altering it.
+You can revert to this backup at any time using the menu.

 ### Step 3
+UGS CLI must be logged into, using a Service Role key and secret.
+These can be found on dashboard.unity.com.
+- Logging in through the menu will open a command window and guide you through the login.

+### Step 4
+Connecting the project id
+- The project id and environment name must be set, so UGS commands know which project to modify.
+- CLicking the menu item will automatically set the project id and environment name.

+### Step 5
 In the **MCP server window** in Windsurf (the hammer icon), click **Refresh** and verify that the `ugs-cli-mcp` server is found and providing some number of tools.

 ---